 Wheat Storage: Oxygen-free

-Oxygen-free food storage increases the shelf-life of flour by years and wheat berries by decades.
-If you want to store food like a prepping warrior, you don’t really have a choice.
+Oxygen-free food storage increases flour’s shelf-life by years and wheat berries by decades.
+If you want to store food like a prepping warrior, you don’t have a choice.
 Oxygen-free storage is where it’s at.

 A solid DIY method of doing this at home is with Mylar bags, oxygen absorbers, and food-grade buckets with cheap lids.

 If you want to purchase wheat berries or flour already packaged for long-term storage, I suggest the bulk #10 cans from the LDS cannery online or Survival food stores.

 Repackaging wheat and flour for long-term storage is a must.
 You don’t have an option if you want maximum shelf life.
 That said, it’s pretty easy to do.

 Freezing wheat or flour before storage is no longer necessary if you use oxygen-free storage and containers that provide an oxygen barrier.